Frequently Asked Questions

 • Check your right to citizenship: determine if you fit into any of the eligibility categories (descent, marriage, residency, etc.).

 • Gather the necessary documents: collect all relevant documents, such as birth, marriage, and death certificates, from both Italian ancestors and direct descendants, including yourself.
 Non-Italian documents must be legalized and translated by a sworn translator.
+Additionally, if you lost your place in the consular queue due to the dissolution of waiting lists under the new law, it is recommended to retrieve proof of your original appointment at the consulate, as it may support your application.

 • Fix inconsistencies: check all documents for inconsistencies or errors and make the necessary corrections.
 This can include errors in names, dates, or locations.

 • Wait for analysis: after the submission, there will be a waiting period in which case your information will be verified and processed.
-For applications made in Italy, you will need to establish residence and be registered at the local town hall (commune).

 • Recognition and registration: once approved, your citizenship will be registered in Italy, and you will be able to apply for your Italian passport.